Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 What *did* generations under the Hunters do to a culture?
 In his experience, the ordeal destroyed them.
 Too many of the unfortunates aboard the hive had been barely more than animals, driven uncivilized by fear, deprivation, and for lack of even a basic education.

 These natives were different.
 He’d never seen them on the ring, so they meant something more to the Hunters than just food.
 They made things, existed in some kind of a transactional relationship with their cybernetically monstrous overlords… even if that transaction *did* sometimes involve being slaughtered.
 Could it be that the Hunters *valued* them in some way?
-Not as people, obviously---Hunters barely valued *themselves,* let alone so-called prey---but as a resource…
+Not as people, obviously - Hunters barely valued *themselves,* let alone so-called prey - but as a resource…

 Something told him the battle for Mordor was going to grow fierce, and quickly.
 But at least he’d be there to do his part.
 So, with nothing else to do while he flew, he called up the files from first contact with the Dominion, Humans and Ten’Gewek, and began to study them.
 He was a Whitecrest after all, and his pride forbade him from approaching this moment without due preparation.